oxidane/tmuxomatic/README.md

 With tmuxomatic, you'll never have to manually split, position, or size a pane again.
 And linking the panes to actions is so simple and logical that you probably won't forget it.
 There are no extra file format rules to remember, and typically no command line arguments will be necessary.

-For additional features, run `tmuxomatic --help`.
-For example, there's a feature to scale your windowgram larger or smaller -- by any multiplier, on either axis -- to help with fine-tuning.
-This is useful if you need very small panes on a window.
+For additional features, see `tmuxomatic --help`.

-## Flex your windowgrams
+## Flex your tmuxomatic windowgrams

-**Flex is in development, and this tutorial will be expanded as new commands are added**
+**Flex is in early development, this tutorial is incomplete**

 Windowgrams are a neat way of arranging workspaces.
 For general layouts, a windowgram is typed up quickly.
-But sometimes you need a windowgram fit to specification, and to deliver, you may find yourself doing a lot of ASCII art.
+But if you need a more detailed windowgram, you may find yourself doing a lot of ASCII art.
 Not nearly as frustrating as manual pane splits, but somewhat inefficient.

-Fortunately there's a better way: Flex.
-Introduced in tmuxomatic 1.1.0, flex aims to bring the windowgram to an even greater potential.
-I'll walk you through the construction of a windowgram that would otherwise require a lot of typing.
-Begin by opening the flex console on a test session file.  `tmuxomatic session_flexample --flex`
+Fortunately there's flex, introduced in tmuxomatic 2.0.
+Flex aims to bring the windowgram to even greater potential by automating the modification of detailed windowgrams.
+Let's use flex to build a windowgram that previously required a lot of typing.
+Begin by opening the flex console on the session file `session_flexample` -- flex will create the file for you if it does not already exist.

+	% tmuxomatic session_flexample --flex

+	flex>

-Inside this tutorial, the flex console is represented by `flex>`.
+For brevity, the flex console is represented here by a `flex>` prompt.
 Like tmuxomatic, flex is simple but powerful.
-For a list of commands type `help`.
-Let's make a new window named, `administration`.
+For a full list of commands, type `help` at any time.
+Let's start with a new window named `administration`.

 	flex> new administration

 	1

-A single pane window represented by a single character.
-Let's scale this to be more readable.
-Scale uses multipliers, percentages, or exact characters.
-Let's go for 25 characters wide, 10 characters tall.
+The default is a single character windowgram.
+Let's `scale` this windowgram to `25` characters wide, by `10` characters tall.
+Many flex parameters are flexible, and we could have used multipliers or percentages instead of characters.

 	flex> scale 25x10